 The men who built the Tibi dam clearly meant their work to last.
 And it has, for almost 450 years and counting.
-El Pantano de Tibi, up in the mountains behind Alicante, is one of the oldest working dams in Spain – in fact one of the oldest in the whole of Europe – and everything about it is immense.
+El Pantano de Tibi, up in the mountains behind Alicante, is one of the oldest working dams in Spain – in fact one of the oldest in the whole of Europe.
+Everything about it is immense.

 The gently-curving dam wall is wide enough to run a three-lane highway across the top if you had a mind to.
 And it’s a beautiful walk to get there through gorgeous mountain scenery, your path lined with fragrant rosemary bushes in flower in early summer.

 You can get quite close with your car (see directions below).
 Park up off-road, dodge around the double gates that stop traffic going any further and head down the hill.
-After about ten minutes, you’ll reach a tarmac vehicle-turning area, which is where you decide whether to head for the top or the bottom of the dam.
+After about ten minutes, you’ll reach a tarmac vehicle-turning area.
+Here’s where you decide whether to head for the top or the bottom of the dam.

 Reach for the top!